Relintai/pandemonium_engine_docs/03_usage/03_3d/15_merge_groups.md

 ## Explanation

-Usually individual meshes in Godot are represented by their own `VisualInstance` in the
+Usually individual meshes in Pandemonium are represented by their own `VisualInstance` in the
 `SceneTree`, such as `MeshInstance`.
 These: